.avif)

 Practical Ways to Apply This:

-- Run a “Winter Quest” where shoppers complete small missions like “Buy two winter essentials” or “Leave a review on your favorite cozy product.”
+- Run a “Winter Quest” where shoppers complete small missions, such as “Buy two winter essentials” or “Leave a review on your favorite cozy product.”

 - Integrate the campaign across email, WhatsApp, and social media to maintain continuity.